Armitage35/facebook-event-tracker/README.md

 ## Key features

 This app lets you declare which pages to track and get upcoming, recurring and past events.

-It will also enable you to add them to your own calendar.
+## How to use

+1. Install dependancies using `yarn`
+1. Run `yarn start`

 ---
 Brought to you by [Armitage](https://armitageweb.net) and made with :heart: in beautiful Montreal